aptech/docs/docs/CR-fputst.rst

 ::

    // Create string
-   quote = "A horse! a horse! my kingdom for a horse!.";
+   quote = "A horse! a horse! my kingdom for a horse!";

    // Open file for writing
    fh = fopen("king_richard_III.txt", "w");